localstack/docs/content/en/tutorials/ephemeral-application-previews/index.md

 This configuration ensures that every time a pull request is raised, the action is triggered.

-Create a new job named `preview` and specify the GitHub-hosted runner to execute our workflow steps, while checking out the code:
+A new job named `preview` specifies the GitHub-hosted runner to execute our workflow steps, while checking out the code:

 ```yaml
 jobs: